How to Get Into University in Spain as an International Student

 • EITHER Mathematics or Maths applied to social science or Fundamentals of the Arts or Latin.

-In Spanish regions with a second official language (eg. Galicia, Valencia, País Vasco or Cataluña), a fifth exam is required in that language.
+In Spanish regions with a second official language (eg. Galicia, Valencia, País Vasco or Cataluña), a fifth exam may be required in that language.

 Specific/Voluntary phase: This is recommended as a way to gain additional points (maximum of 4 points, 2 per subject), boosting your chances of meeting the minimum grade requirements and getting accepted to your chosen course.
 You can usually take 2-4 specific exams, and your top two scores will count towards your overall grade.
 The subjects taken should be related to the field of study you wish to apply to, and can include: